-The following petition serves as a formal request for the establishment and recognition of an American Viticultural Area ("AVA") to be named Sebastopol Hills, located in southwestern Sonoma County, California.
-The proposed AVA covers approximately 10,320 acres and includes at least 1,000 acres of planted and productive commercial vineyards across at least 50 Vineyards, as well as 2 licensed and bonded wineries.
-This petition is submitted by the Sebastopol Hills Winegrowers Association ("SHW") on behalf of vintners and winegrowers in the area.
+The following petition serves as a formal request for establishing and recognizing an American Viticultural Area ("AVA") named Sebastopol Hills or to be referred to as the "Sebastopol Hills AVA," located in southwestern Sonoma County, California.
+The proposed AVA covers approximately 10,320 acres and includes at least 1,000 acres of planted and productive commercial vineyards across at least 50 vineyards and two licensed and bonded wineries.
+This petition is submitted by, and on behalf of, the Sebastopol Hills Winegrowers Association ("SHW") representing vintners and winegrowers in the area.
 SHW member wineries and growers supporting this petition are listed in Exhibit A.

-The petition is made pursuant to Title 27 Code of Federal Regulations (CFR) Part 4.25 and contains all of the information required to establish an AVA in accordance with Title 27 CFR Part 9.12 and Part 9.3.
+The petition is made pursuant to Title 27 Code of Federal Regulations ("CFR") Part 4.25 and contains all of the information required to establish an AVA in accordance with Title 27 CFR Part 9.12 and Part 9.3.

-The Sebastopol Hills is a wine-growing geographic region in southwestern Sonoma County, entirely within the existing Russian River Valley AVA.
-Sebastopol Hills should be recognized for its topography of undulating hills less than 1000 ft in elevation, predominant Goldridge Fine Sandy Loam soils with some Sebastopol Fine Sandy Loam and Cotati Fine Sandy Loam soils towards the southeastern boundary of the area, and cooler climate resulting from heavier fog intrusion and coastal influence; all of which distinguishes Sebastopol Hills from the other portions of the Russian River Valley as well as distinguishes Sebastopol Hills from both the West Sonoma Coast AVA which has a more predominate marine influence and steeper terrain than Sebastopol Hills and the Petaluma Gap AVA which has much higher winds and more fog intrusion than Sebastopol Hills.
+Sebastopol Hills is a wine-growing geographic region in southwestern Sonoma County, entirely within the existing Russian River Valley AVA.
+Sebastopol Hills should be recognized for its topography of undulating hills less than 1,000 ft in elevation; predominant Goldridge Fine Sandy Loam soils with some Sebastopol Fine Sandy Loam; Cotati Fine Sandy Loam soils towards the southeastern boundary of the area; and a cooler climate resulting from heavier fog intrusion and coastal influence, all of which distinguishes Sebastopol Hills: (i) from the other portions of the Russian River Valley; (ii) from the West Sonoma Coast AVA, which has a more predominate marine influence and steeper terrain than Sebastopol Hills; and (iii) from the Petaluma Gap AVA, which has much higher winds and more fog intrusion than Sebastopol Hills.